sagemath/trac_to_gh/Issue 9094.md

 ```

-from sage.structure.element import RingElement, is_RingElement
+from sage.structure.element import !RingElement, is_RingElement

 ```